HypertheoryTraining/AppliedAngularLabNov212024/src/frontend/labs/counter.md

 2. If a number is evenly divisible by 5, show the word 'Buzz'.
 3. If a number is evenly divisible by both 3 and 5, show 'FizzBuzz'.
 4. If none of those are true, show nothing.
 5. Is zero evenly divisible by 3, or 5?
 Too mathy for me.
-For our purposes, a value of zero should not return a fizzbuzz value.
+For our purposes, a value of zero should not return a fizzbuzz value. // here i change some values

 In the UI component, add an element with a `data-testid="fizzBuzz"`.